 - A. The following conduct is prohibited at all of the Enterprises: - 1.
-Being drunk, obviously under the influence of a controlled substance, or disorderly. - (a) This includes causing a disturbance or acting in a manner that negatively impacts another patron's customer experience, regardless of whether that other patron is a Tribal Member or is a member of the public. - 2.
-Verbally threatening, harassing or abusing a patron or employee. - (a) This includes not only threats of physical harm or threats to damage property, but also threats relating to an employee's job. - 3.
-Physically interfering with any other patron. - 4.
-Interfering with or otherwise hindering an employee's ability to perform his/her job. - 5.
-Failing to comply with a reasonable request from an employee of the Enterprise, an MRP or MCRS Security officer, or a law enforcement officer. - 6.
-Willfully destroying any property without causing any harm to any other person.
+Being noticeably intoxicated, noticeably under the influence of a controlled substance, and/or disorderly. - (a) This includes causing a disturbance or acting in a manner that negatively impacts another patron's customer experience, regardless of whether that other patron is a Tribal Member or a Non-Member. - 2.
+Threatening, harassing, or abusing a patron or employee, including threatening an employee's job. - 3.
+Physically interfering with any other patron's enjoyment or experience at the Enterprise. - 4.
+Interfering with or otherwise hindering an employee's ability to perform his/her job.

-- 7. Threatening a patron or employee with a weapon or other object that could cause serious bodily injury without actually causing any bodily harm to anyone. - 8.
-Intentionally causing bodily harm to another person, or unintentionally causing bodily harm to another person if that other person was a bystander and not a participant, in an altercation in which the Suspect participated. - B. A Tribal Member who commits a Violation at an Enterprise shall be dealt with pursuant to this Ordinance. - 1.
-If a Tribal Member is arrested as a result of committing a Violation, any civil penalty imposed on that Tribal Member pursuant to this Ordinance shall be in addition to, and not in lieu of, any criminal penalty imposed on that Tribal Member as a result of the act(s) constituting a Violation. - C. A non-member who commits a Violation at an Enterprise shall be dealt with directly by the manager on duty of that Enterprise using his/her inherent authority as manager to summon assistance of law enforcement, ban such an individual from the Enterprise and take action to require such an individual to pay restitution for any property damage that individual may have caused.
+- 5. Failing to comply with a reasonable request from an employee of the Enterprise, an MLE officer, or other law enforcement officer. - 6.
+Willfully destroying any property without causing any harm to any other person. - 7.
+Threatening a patron or employee with a weapon or other object that could cause serious bodily injury without actually causing any bodily harm to anyone. - 8.
+Intentionally causing bodily harm to another person, or unintentionally causing bodily harm to another person if that other person was a bystander and not a participant, in an altercation in which the Suspect participated. - B. A Tribal Member who commits a Violation at an Enterprise shall be held responsible pursuant to this Ordinance. - If a Tribal Member is arrested as a result of committing a Violation, any civil penalty imposed on that Tribal Member pursuant to this Ordinance shall be in addition to, and not in lieu of, any State or Federal criminal penalty imposed on that Tribal Member as a result of the act(s) constituting a Violation. - C. A Non-Member who commits a Violation at an Enterprise shall be addressed directly by the manager on duty of that Enterprise using his/her inherent authority as manager to summon assistance of law enforcement, ban such an individual from the Enterprise, and take action to require such an individual to pay restitution for any property damage that individual may have or has caused. - D. A Tribal Member who commits a Violation at an Enterprise shall be addressed directly by the manager on duty of that Enterprise using his/her inherent authority as manager to summon assistance of law enforcement, temporarily ban such individual from the Enterprise, and cause for a Notice of Violation to be filed with the Tribal Court.